VIDA-NYU/openclean-core/docs/source/start.rst

       depending on whether the evaluation function operators on one or more columns.

-Some important ones that become building blocks for bigger operations are as follows.
+Two important ones that become building blocks for bigger operations are as follows.
-The complete list of Eval Functions can be found in the **API reference section**.
+The complete list of Eval Functions can be found in the `API Reference <index.html#api-ref>`_.

 Col
 ^^^
-Col is an Evaluation function that returns the value from a single column in a data frame row.
+Col is an Evaluation function that returns the value from a single column in a data frame.

 .. jupyter-execute::